Continuing Education Activity

-Patients must be carefully selected when prescribing THC formulations approved by the FDA for medical use.
-Due to the sedation and euphoria effects of THC, physicians should consider a history of drug abuse or dependency and polypharmacy.
-Furthermore, the psychoactive effects of THC, such as hallucinations, dysphoria, and paranoia, are intolerable to some patients.
-Thus, multi-disciplinary management of such patients is required, including psychiatrists, addiction specialists, and nurses, to screen for possible drug abuse or adverse effects or treatment of THC-induced psychiatric and medical concerns.
-Furthermore, prescribers and pharmacists must be aware of the complex legal framework surrounding the use of THC for medical purposes.
-As of 2020, THC has been legalized for medical use in over half of the states in America, and several states also allow for its recreational use.
+Prudent patient selection is essential when prescribing FDA-approved THC formulations for medical purposes.
+Due to THC's potential sedation and euphoria effects, healthcare providers should consider the patient's history of drug misuse or dependency and the potential for polypharmacy.
+Furthermore, the psychoactive effects of THC, including hallucinations, dysphoria, and paranoia, can be distressing for certain patients.
+Consequently, a multidisciplinary and interprofessional approach, involving physicians, advanced practice practitioners, psychiatrists, addiction specialists, nursing staff, and pharmacists, is imperative when caring for these patients.
+This collaborative team effort is responsible for comprehensive screening to identify potential drug misuse, address adverse effects, and manage THC-induced psychiatric and medical issues.
+Furthermore, prescribers and pharmacists must be aware of the complex legal framework associated with the medical use of THC.
+As of 2020, more than half of the states in the United States have legalized THC for medical purposes, and several states have also extended permission for its recreational use.

-However, the legal status of THC is constantly in flux.
-Marijuana is federally classified as a class I scheduled drug, and there is no federally recognized use of medical marijuana.
-Even so, no formal legal decision has addressed this inconsistency between state and federal law.
-Thus, healthcare providers must stay up to date about specific state and federal regulations to protect both the patient and the prescriber.
-Currently, synthetic THC is FDA approved for AIDS-related anorexia and chemotherapy-induced nausea and vomiting.
-Certain chemotherapy regimens that include cyclophosphamide, methotrexate, and fluorouracil are known to be emetogenic.
-The FDA-approved THC formulations are helpful in the treatment of chemotherapy-induced nausea and vomiting.
+However, the legal status of THC remains consistently dynamic.
+On a federal level, marijuana is categorized as a Schedule I drug, and there is no officially sanctioned federal recognition of medical marijuana usage.
+No formal legal decision has addressed this inconsistency between state and federal laws.
+Thus, healthcare providers must stay up-to-date with both state and federal regulations to ensure the well-being of both the patient and the prescriber.
+Certain synthetic THC compounds have received FDA approval for treating AIDS-related anorexia and chemotherapy-induced nausea and vomiting in patients.
+Notably, specific chemotherapy regimens, which incorporate cyclophosphamide, methotrexate, and fluorouracil, are recognized for their emetogenic potential.

-Randomized clinical trials have shown that THC was more efficacious in patients given these chemotherapy agents than other second-line antiemetics such as prochlorperazine and metoclopramide.
-However, with highly emetogenic chemotherapy regimens such as high-dose methotrexate, cisplatin, or doxorubicin, THC was not more effective.
+Randomized clinical trials have demonstrated that THC was more effective in patients receiving these chemotherapy agents than other second-line antiemetics, such as prochlorperazine and metoclopramide.
+Nonetheless, in the context of highly emetogenic chemotherapy regimens, such as those involving high-dose methotrexate, cisplatin, or doxorubicin, THC did not exhibit superior effectiveness.